Published: November 27, 2020

 It seems like it is getting harder and harder to find love, and the statistics agree.
 According to one research, there are now 117.9 million adults who are divorced, widowed or have been single all their lives in the US, up from 115.8 million the previous year.

-Even around the world, people are staying single for longer, partly because the idea of love has evolved over the past 50 years.
-Today, love and romantic relationships no longer take center stage in life—things like financial status, career, lifestyle choices (such as a desire to travel) have become equally important.
+Even around the world, people are staying single for longer.
+This is partly because the idea of love has evolved over the past 50 years.
+Today, love and romantic relationships no longer take center stage in life.
+Things like financial status, career, lifestyle choices (such as a desire to travel) have become equally important.

 For instance, many of us have this misguided idea that true love is supposed to complete us and make us happy despite the fact that we are responsible for our own happiness.

-Such unrealistic expectations of our romantic partner usually stem from a deeper problem, such as feelings of inadequacy and not being enough.
+Such unrealistic expectations of our romantic partner usually stem from a deeper problem.
+For example, feelings of inadequacy and not being enough.
 We often look to someone else to (unsuccessfully) fill that need, which of course, results in a disappointing, frustrating cycle.

 Not working on loving and accepting yourself is simply one of the many mistakes which stop you from finding love.
 Below, we list other common issues that can hinder your search for a healthy romantic relationship.